xmidt-org/docs/content/docs/operating/getting_started/index.md

 We recommend consul, which helps with horizontal scaling.

 ## Fixed
-Fixed is having all the talaria's hardcoded for each server
+Fixed routing involves configuring each petasos to know the fqdn/ip of all talarias in the cluster/region.```

 | Pro                          | Con                                                  |
 |------------------------------|------------------------------------------------------|